Introduction to Health Services Research : A Self-Study Course

 - changing patterns in general practice

-Sign up for an email alert by registering on the RSM Press page.online.
+Sign up for an email alert by registering online.
+An rss feed is also available.

 Medical Care (official journal of the Medical Care Section of the American Public Health Association; publisher: Lippincott Williams & Wilkins)